Safnaj/safnaj-bio/README.md

 # Safnaj's Bio

-Ahamed Safnaj is a Software Engineer at Sysco LABS in Sri Lanka.
-He has also taken on the role of a GitHub Campus Expert, leading the vibrant GitHub Community in Sri Lanka.
-With a wealth of experience and expertise, he has been invited to speak at numerous conferences and meetups on topics ranging from open-source to GitHub best practices.
-In addition to his speaking engagements, Safnaj is a dedicated contributor to open source projects and takes great pleasure in mentoring aspiring students.
-His commitment to helping others and his passion for technology make him a valuable member of the global tech community.
+Ahamed Safnaj is a Senior Software Engineer at Sysco LABS and serves as a Co-Lead in the thriving GitHub Community Sri Lanka.
+With a wealth of experience and expertise, he has been invited to speak at numerous conferences and meetups, covering topics ranging from open-source to the GitHub Ecosystem.
+Beyond his speaking engagements, Safnaj is a dedicated contributor to open-source projects and finds great joy in mentoring aspiring students.
+His commitment to assisting others and his passion for technology make him a valuable member of the global tech community.

 # Safnaj's Socials